Aliases for TFPI Gene

 GeneCards Summary for TFPI Gene

 TFPI (Tissue Factor Pathway Inhibitor) is a Protein Coding gene.
 Diseases associated with TFPI include disseminated intravascular coagulation and crescentic glomerulonephritis.
-Among its related pathways are Platelet activation, signaling and aggregation and Formation of Fibrin Clot (Clotting Cascade).
+Among its related pathways are Complement and coagulation cascades and Formation of Fibrin Clot (Clotting Cascade).
 GO annotations related to this gene include serine-type endopeptidase inhibitor activity and peptidase inhibitor activity.
 An important paralog of this gene is AMBP.

 UniProtKB/Swiss-Prot for TFPI Gene